ArmaanjeetSandhu/recursivist/README.md

 - 📁 **Smart Filtering**: Easily exclude directories and file extensions you don't want to see
 - 🧩 **Gitignore Support**: Automatically respects your `.gitignore` patterns
 - 🔍 **Powerful Pattern Matching**: Use glob and regex patterns to precisely include or exclude files
+- 🔄 **Directory Comparison**: Compare two directory structures side by side with highlighted differences
 - 📊 **Multiple Export Formats**: Export to TXT, JSON, HTML, Markdown, and React components
-- 🔄 **Directory Comparison**: Compare two directory structures side by side with highlighted differences
-- 🧩 **React Component Export**: Generate interactive, collapsible React components for web integration
+- 🔎 **Depth Control**: Limit the display depth to focus on higher-level structure
+- 🌐 **Full Path Display**: Option to show full paths instead of just filenames
 - 🚀 **Simple Interface**: Intuitive command-line interface with smart defaults

 ## Installation